Compositories and Gleaves: Gleaves

-Alternatively one can prove that $\Omega$ is a subobject classifier using the reasoning of \cite[p.~551]{elephant}.
+Alternatively, one can prove that $\Omega$ is a subobject classifier using the reasoning of \cite[p.~551]{elephant}.

 Some examples of non-cartesian-closed categories with a subobject classifier have been known previously~\cite{Engenes}.
-Johnstone's example~\cite[Remark 8.3]{Johnstone1} is very similar to the example used in the proof of Theorem~\ref{johnstonetheorem}: his binary operation $b$ has the flavour of a gluing operation from which its arguments can be recovered by application of the unary operations $l$ and $r$, which are similar to restriction maps.
+Johnstone's earlier example~\cite[Remark 8.3]{Johnstone1} is very similar to the example used in the above proof: his binary operation $b$ has the flavour of a gluing operation from which its arguments can be recovered by application of the unary operations $l$ and $r$, which are similar to restriction maps.